-- Has the building's heat loss been evaluated? - Does the design meet the needs of the space? - Have recommended mounting heights been observed? - Have all clearance to combustibles situations been observed? - Is the supply (burner) end of the heater located where more heat is required? - Is it best to offset the heaters and/or rotate the reflectors towards the heat zone? - Are extra guards, side shields, 'U' or 'L' reflector covers required? - Does the heater require outside fresh air for combustion? - Is the environment harsh or contaminated (requiring outside air for combustion)? - Are wind barriers required?
-The effective infrared surface temperature of a person or object may be diminished with wind/drafts above 5 mph. - Are chemicals or vapors a concern (requiring outside air for combustion or additional ventilation)?
+- Has the building's heat loss been evaluated? - Does the design meet the needs of the space? - Have recommended mounting heights been observed? - Have all clearances to combustibles situations been observed? - Is the supply (burner) end of the heater located where more heat is required? - Is it best to offset the heaters and/or rotate the reflectors towards the heat zone? - Are extra guards, side shields, 'U' or 'L' reflector covers required? - Does the heater require outside fresh air for combustion? - Is the environment harsh or contaminated (requiring outside air for combustion)? - Are chemicals or vapors a concern (requiring outside air for combustion or additional ventilation)?